Chapter Sixty Nine IV

 Nikko, “I have a plan.
 We’ll need the Society to jam the cell phones.
-It won’t stop them making video, but it will keep them from calling out.”
+It won’t stop them making video, but it will keep them from calling or texting.”

 Nikko and I are in fighting gear, knee caps, soft snug leather gloves, with titanium caps over our knuckles.
 Using a bare fist to someone’s hard head is a lesson in broken fist.
 Whether we use a rabbit punch or a fist, somebody is going to feel the pain; we don’t get so much as a bruise.

-Nikko wears her headscarf, katana across her back, face painted geisha white, this time with a thin black zigzag down one cheek, a red one down the other.
+Nikko wears her headscarf, katana across her back, face painted geisha white, this time with a thin black zigzag down one cheek, red down the other.